 - If the cucumber is too large, over 2 inches across, the pickling solution is not able to penetrate the core properly.
 Use smaller cucumbers for pickling.

 - Shriveling happens most often in very sweet or sour pickles.
 Using too strong a salt, sugar or vinegar solution at the beginning of the pickling process causes shriveling.
-Measure ingredients carefully when preparing a cucumber pickle that requires the addition of sugar vinegar or salt over a 3-day to two-week time.
+Measure ingredients carefully when preparing a cucumber pickle that requires the addition of sugar, vinegar or salt over a 3-day to 2-week time.

 - Whole and large pickles are more likely to shrivel than sliced or chunk pickles.

 - Overcooking, overprocessing or not using fresh cucumbers also causes shriveling.

 - Very dry weather can also contribute to shriveled cucumbers.

 Off color pickles

 Cucumbers with small brown spots should not be used.

 - Pickles may turn dark for several reasons.
 The most common cause is using water with too many minerals, especially iron.

 - Using ground spices rather than whole spices or using iodized salt, or cooking the cucumber brine too long with spices causes pickles to darken.